icon icon icon icon icon icon icon

 • Safe Cities successfully engaged male tuk tuk (three-wheel taxi) drivers in becoming more sensitive to harassment and its effects, and as advocates to stop the harassment of women on the street.

-• The project used theater, art therapy, and other unconventional approaches to engage people in reflective dialogue about gender and violence.
+• The project used theater, art therapy, and other unconventional approaches to engage people in reflective dialogue about women, girls, and violence.

 The importance of Safe Cities